Indk0/FinMeBlog/README.md

 ## Introduction

-#### FinMe is a finance blog aimed at people who are interested in expanding their personal finance knowledge through reading blog about the basic to expert level personal finance knowledge.
-Add more later including amiresponsive image.
+#### FinMe is a finance blog aimed at people who are interested in expanding their personal finance knowledge through reading blogs about the basic to expert level personal financial knowledge.

 ## Table of Contents
 - [Introduction](https://github.com/Indk0/FinMeBlog?tab=readme-ov-file#introduction)